2020 Rules Posted, Dates TBA soon!

 - 212cc or less for air- or air-oil cooled four-valve four-stroke engines.

 - 150cc or less for water-cooled four stroke engines

-- 95cc or less for two-stroke engines
+- 95cc or less for water cooled two-stroke engines

+To participate in the endurance challenge event, a team is needed.
 Although it is possible to ride all six hours of the race solo, the spirit and intent of the series is team racing.
 Teams of any number of riders are allowed.
 Riders younger than 14 are allowed but must talk to the Race Director and be checked out to race.

 How much does it cost?